-SKSS features several innovative tools for astro-imaging which can be downloaded, installed and activated with different levels of license.
+SKSS provides several innovative tools for astro-imaging which can be downloaded, installed and activated with different levels of license.

-This is a BETA release, a temporary 60 days free trail license key must be requested (at email@example.com) after the initial installation of any SKSS tool (SkyGuide or SkyGuard), please follow the software direction.
+Up to 2 temporary 60 days free trial license keys can be requested once (at email@example.com) after the initial installation of SKG (SkyGuide or SkyGuard), please follow the software direction.

-You will need to send to us your license request which contains your hardware ID.
-This can be done directly with your local email client, if any in your local machine, or saved in a text file to be attached to an email later (P.S: the license request is automatically saved in the clipboard too).
+You will need to send to us your license request which contains your hardware ID, this is machine dependent.
+This can be done directly with your local email client, if any, in your local machine, or saved in a text file to be attached to an email that you can manually send to us.

 Send your email at firstname.lastname@example.org

-During the free 60 day initial trail period SKSS may be upgraded with new features and updates therefore we do encourage you to contact us with your feedback by sending email at (please add information on the SKSS version, imaging software, hardware/set-up and OS):
+We do encourage you to contact us with your feedback by sending email at (please add information on the SKG version, imaging software, hardware/set-up and OS):

 Click to the link below for a SkyGuide introduction video, including information on the license request and management.
 SkyGuard works in a simialr way:

-This release of SKSS supports both Maxim DL in native (version 5 and 6, please select the relevant SKSS installer for downloading according to your Maxim DL version) and any ASCOM compliant devices (32 bits drivers) allowing the use of most imaging software in the market.
+SKG also supports any ASCOM compliant devices (32 bits drivers) allowing the use of most imaging software in the market.

-Although SKSS provides a direct native connection to Maxim DL it IS NOT required, nor to be installed in your machine, for using SKSS.
+Although SKG provides a direct native connection to Maxim DL it IS NOT required, nor to be installed in your machine, for using SKG.

 Instead you can elect to work through ASCOM connections only with the cameras, FW, mount, focuser, …

-Also ASCOM drivers and related hardware can be shared between applications (such as a imaging software and SKSS) using the OPTEC ASCOM server if necessary:
+Also ASCOM drivers featuring a HUB and related hardware can be shared between applications (such as a imaging software and SKSS) using the OPTEC ASCOM server if necessary:

 If you are only interested on guiding we recommend that you install and request a license for SkyGuide only.
 SkyGuard needs an ONAG for live auto-focus.

-An ASCOM only SKSS 64 bits version will be available later, fell free to visit our website for any update information on this coming release.
+An ASCOM only SKG 64 bits version will be available later, fell free to visit our website for any update information on this coming release.

-SKSS uses the (all) full frame of the camera, usually the guider, however SKSS works with any camera including the imager in the context of a single camera solution (no guider).
+SKG uses the (all) full frame of the camera, usually the guider, however SKG works with any camera including the imager in the context of a single camera solution (no guider).

 The all image (the full frame) is used to correct tracking error and to assess focus (when used with an ONAG®) as well as providing information for moving the focuser in real time (live), keeping the scope at its best focus, frame after frame.

-Please consult the SKSS user manual for further instruction:
+Please consult the SKG user manual for further instruction:

 P.S: The current manual is related to SkySurveyor (not available for download at this time) for mosaic management however it includes the SkyGuide and SkyGuard functionalities.
-The manual is not up to date for this SKSS BETA version, a new SkyGuide/SkyGuard only version user manual will be relased shortly.
+New SkyGuide/SkyGuard only version user manual will be released shortly.

-We recommend saving your activation key (received from you request) in a file such you could reuse it when installing later on any qualified SKSS update, or upgrade
+We recommend saving your activation key (received from you request) in a file such you could reuse it when installing later on any qualified SKG update, or upgrade

-Also you should run SKSS at the same Windows level, user or administrator, of any third party software interacting with it, if any, such as Maxim-DL
+Also you should run SKG at the same Windows level, user or administrator, of any third party software interacting with it, if any, such as Maxim-DL

 SkyGuide/SkyGuard 32 bits version supports Maxim-DL but as a consequence is limited to guider images/frames up to 1 Mpixel.